 Back to School season will be here again before we know it and one thing will be on every teacher’s mind: Where do I begin with my students?
 I love to incorporate color recognition activities in the first few weeks of school.
 Why?
 When teaching students how to work independently, it’s important to start with skills that they already have a basic understanding of.
 That’s why today I’m sharing a free Printable Color Sorting Activity with you.
 I like to introduce this activity in the beginning of the school year but it’s perfect to use any time of the year!

-*Pair this with our Color Centers for more color activities!
+*Pair with our Color Centers and Activities for Pre-K & Kindergarten!